manjula257/Login-page/README.md

 # Login-page
-A simple login and signup page
+A simple login and signup page with super effect:)
+Try it once then edit A/C to you.